-Upon receipt of the Report a Concern Form, the DSL (or deputy DSL) may consult Hertfordshire's Continuum of Need or, if needed, seek further consultation to consider an appropriate level of response to take.
+Upon receipt of the Record of Concern, the DSL (or deputy DSL) should consult Hertfordshire's Continuum of Need or, if needed, seek further consultation to consider an appropriate level of response to take.
 The DSL (or deputy) should acknowledge the concern and feedback wherever appropriate.
 Staff must not assume that action has been taken unless they have received feedback from the DSL (or deputy DSL) who responded.